taimos/dvalin/README.md

 #### Authorization

-To limit access to sensitive resources you can use the `SecurityContextUtil` that provides methods to retrieve information about the logged in user or to assert given roles.
+To limit access to sensitive resources you can use the injectable `DvalinRSContext` that provides methods to retrieve information about the logged in user or to assert given roles.
 Additionally dvalin registers filters that support the following annotations to limit access to resources.